How Much Size Does a Halo Add to a Ring?

-First of all you must know that we only and only use the highest quality stones in our jewelry but nothing less.
+We only use the highest quality stones in our jewelry but nothing less.
 Doesn't matter how small or big the stone is, we're famous for the quality of the stones we use in our jewelry.
-That's why we rank number 1 on Google, Bing, Yahoo and all of the search engines.

 After all you want the halo to make your ring look larger and more sparkly right?

 Unfortunately it's common that some jewelers might offer you very cheap rings, but you don't know that when it comes to the quality of the stones, they use the lowest quality and the cheapest stones.
 It's especially common when it comes to smaller stones like the one that we set for the halo rings.
 This massively reduces the amount of sparkle of your halo ring which is supposed to be super sparkly.
 It's very noticeable when some bad cut, cloudy or fake stones are set on your ring.
 For example cloud in the stones prevent the light from traveling through them.
 So less light means less reflection.
 And less reflection means less sparkle.
 Which is so sad.

 This stuff is not kidding.
 Just going after buying a small stone on your own and finding a jeweler to set it for you may take a long time or be frustrating.
 So what to do to prevent any of the above issues when buying a halo engagement ring?

 You must make sure you buy your halo from a brand that guarantees the replacement of the petite stones to some extent.
 For example here at Leyloon we have extraordinary guarantees on the halo petite stones.
 Any stone up to 0.21 carat will get replaced for any reason for free.
 Even if it falls out(we place them in a way that they never fall out).

 Leyloon's 0.21 carat stone replacement offer is "the most amount of stone replacement offered" in the jewelry industry.
 We're behind our product and customers like a mountain.